Now with a £300 annual dining credit: A review of The Platinum Card from American Express UK

 If you’re a frequent traveller to the U.S., the Platinum Card gives you access to the very best network of domestic lounges in the US — the Centurion Lounges.
 Amex has spent plenty of resources building these lounges, and they’re worth every penny.
 With food menus from award-winning chefs, top-shelf cocktails, complimentary massages, spa treatments and more, the Centurion Lounges are a bright spot of the domestic U.S. lounge network.
 With Centurion Lounge access, you can also guest in two fellow travellers for free.

 There are 12 Centurion Lounges open in the U.S.: Charlotte (CLT), Dallas-Fort Worth (DFW), Houston (IAH), Las Vegas (LAS), Lost Angeles (LAX), Miami (MIA), New York Kennedy (JFK), New York LaGuardia (LGA), Philadelphia (PHL), Phoenix (PHX), San Francisco (SFO) and Seattle-Tacoma (SEA).
 Amex has also announced plans to open Centurion Lounges at Denver (DEN).
-There’s also a Centurion Lounge coming to London (LHR) Terminal 3 in 2021.
+There’s also a fabulous Centurion Lounge now open in London (LHR) Terminal 3.

 The Amex Lounge Collection also features the following international airport lounges, which are classified as either Centurion or American Express Lounges: